tomkowz/TSAssetsPickerController/README.md

 # Changelog
 ##### 1.2 (02.03.2014)
 - `UICollectionFlowLayout` replaced with `UICollectionViewLayout`.
 Now setting layout is available via data source of `TSAssetsPickerController`.
-- Added activity indicators during fetching albums and assets.
+- Added customizable activity indicators during fetching albums and assets and when picker is finish picking.
 - Fixed wrong height of `UICollectionView` in `TSAssetsViewController` on iOS 6.
 - AssetCell's `thumbnailImageView` and `movieMarkImageView` now are updating layout correctly.
 - Improved performance during scrolling and loading 1000+ assets.